LopatKing/cinema-scrapers/README.md

 the scraper.
 5. This time in seconds can be changed in the SCRAPERS_CACHE_TIME variable in the .env file.
 Docker container needs to be restarted after changes

+## logs
+A quick way to see the current logs is
+`docker-compose logs celery`